Plug-in electric vehicles (PEVs) are an important component of Go Electric's technology portfolio for achieving sustainability and energy security.

 Other estimates arrive at the 1,234,920 Uber, Lyft, and Taxi Drivers in the USA alone generating 1,410,100,840 pounds of carbon emission annually in the USA by 2025.

-- Go Electric is providing reliable, clean energy transportation for healthcare workers and frontline staff.
+Go Electric's goal is to provide reliable, clean energy transportation for healthcare workers and frontline staff in the near future.

-- Your donations will be used to provide free rides to workers for disaster relief support.
+You can assist in our goal of purchasing an electric vehicle that will be directly used provide rides to workers for disaster relief support.